 Some of the health benefits of breastfeeding for newborns include:

-- Strengthening their immune system, warding off illnesses and infections
+- Strengthening their immune system and warding off illnesses and infections

 - Protecting against some chronic health conditions, such as Type 2 diabetes and asthma